 As for what to drink, like most Caribbean islands rum is the spirit of choice here.
 There’s only one Turks and Caicos rum, Bambarra Rum, so getting your hands on some is a must.

-Barbados or Turks and Caicos: Which should you choose?
+Barbados or Turks and Caicos: Which is the Better Choice?

 Both Turks and Caicos and Barbados make excellent holiday destinations, and both have gorgeous beaches and vibrant cultures.

 However if beaches are your main priority, and you’re looking to relax and unwind, then Turks and Caicos will probably be a better holiday destination than Barbados.
-The island is very laid back, quiet, and the beaches are unparalleled in the Caribbean.
+This nation is very laid back, quiet, and the beaches are unparalleled in the Caribbean.

 Barbados has some great beaches too, but also has a fun nightlife, good excursions and decent shopping.
 That makes it the best destination for tourists looking to do a little more than just sunbathe and swim.